 Design beautiful, engaging and effective eLearning courses that have features such as microlearning with their cloud-based course authoring tool.
 EdApp is completely free and used to train teams large and small all over the globe.
 Some of their impressive clients include the United Nations, Shell, Mars, and Pandora, to name a few.
 A collection of EdApp’s clients have also shared their experience with the platform, to give insight into how they successfully train their teams with the innovative and intuitive Learning Management System (LMS).

-With EdApp’s interactive and template-driven authoring approach, you don’t start with a blank page: they already know what a good microlesson looks like.
+With EdApp’s template-driven authoring approach, you don’t start with a blank page: they already know what a good microlesson looks like.
 All you need to do is choose the responsive template that suits your learning objective and add your content.
 Creating and updating agile eLearning courses takes minutes and hours, not weeks and months.
 It’s a simple and effective tool to use regardless of how much experience you have.

 Beyond an expansive template library, EdApp includes a completely free, editable content library that’s full of ready-made courses, contributed by thought leaders from around the world.
 This high-quality content is there for you to access, edit, customize, and deploy to your teams with ease.
 What’s great is the content library is always growing, meaning every week you will see new courseware ranging in topics from health and safety procedures to sustainability and everything in between.

-CourseLab version 2.4 is another free authoring software for building interactive eLearning courses that can be published to the web or an LMS.
+CourseLab version 2.4 is another free authoring software for building eLearning courses that can be published to the web or an LMS.
 You can make slide-based courses with images, videos, complex multi-object interactions, and quizzes.
 Unlike EdApp, it doesn’t have a library of ready-made courseware available.
 CourseLab does come with a set of eLearning templates, though learning how to use and customize them may require quite a lot of time.
 The downside of this authoring tool is that the interface isn’t as intuitive as others and may even feel a little outdated.
 This means it can feel quite complicated to those who are just beginning to work with authoring tools for eLearning.
 This tool is better suited to more experienced developers who have an idea of how LMS authoring tools work and are more comfortable navigating the platform.

 This cloud-based tool is useful for creating eLearning courses and has a simple and friendly interface that is easy for everyone to use, regardless of experience level.
 What makes this platform stand apart is the ability to create slide-based courses using modern design templates.
 There’s an option to add voiceovers, videos, links, and cards.
 Courses consist of chapters, but sequential navigation is available only in a PRO plan.
 After a course, learners can be provided with a final quiz.